TomasHubelbauer/npm-not-recognizer/README.md

 all equivalent.
 I'm at loss at what could be causing this and I _still_ don't know how to fix the PowerShell in the VS Code terminal so that it picks up the working NPM without reinstalling Node/NPM/NVM, but at least now I have a way to avoid 15 minutes of reinstalling shit every morning.

+I have dumped `$Env:Path` in the VS Code terminal and in PowerShell to two different files and indeed the VS Code terminal one is _way_ different.
+It has many many more entries and a load of duplicates, too.

+I created a VS Code issue for this: https://github.com/microsoft/vscode/issues/74606